-The restricted stock awards granted under the 2017 Plan provide that in the event of a change of control, all outstanding unvested shares will vest in full if the awards are not converted, assumed, or replaced by a successor entity.
-A "change of control" is generally defined in the 2017 Plan, including the equity award agreements thereunder, as (i) the acquisition by certain persons of our securities representing 50% or more of the combined voting power of our outstanding securities, (ii) a change during any two-year period in a majority of the Board of Directors unless each new director was approved by a vote of at least two-thirds of the directors then still in office who were directors at the beginning of the period, or whose election or nomination was so approved, (iii) the consummation of a merger, consolidation, other business combination, sale of all or substantially all of our assets, or the acquisition of assets or stock of another entity, subject to certain exceptions, or (iv) the approval by our stockholders of a complete liquidation or dissolution of our company.
+The service-vesting restricted stock awards granted under the 2017 Plan and the 2023 Plan provide that in the event of a change of control, all outstanding unvested shares will vest in full.
+A "change of control" is generally defined in the 2017 Plan and the 2023 Plan as (i) the acquisition by certain persons of our securities representing 50% or more of the combined voting power of our outstanding securities, (ii) a change during any two-year period in a majority of the Board of Directors unless each new director was approved by a vote of at least two-thirds of the directors then still in office who were directors at the beginning of the period, or whose election or nomination was so approved, (iii) the consummation of a merger, consolidation, other business combination, sale of all or substantially all of our assets, or the acquisition of assets or stock of another entity, subject to certain exceptions, or (iv) the approval by our stockholders of a complete liquidation or dissolution of our company.

-Change of Control Provisions in Performance-Based Restricted Stock Agreements
+Change of Control and Termination Provisions in Performance-Based Restricted Stock Agreements

-The performance-based restricted stock agreements that were entered into with our Named Executive Officers in December 2020 and March 2021 include the following accelerated vesting terms.
-Upon an involuntary termination without cause, voluntary resignation for good reason, death or permanent disability (each a "Qualifying Termination" and in each case prior to a change in control ("CIC")):
+The performance-based restricted stock agreements that were entered into with our Named Executive Officers in December 2020, March 2021, February 2022 and March 2023 include the following accelerated vesting terms.
+Upon an involuntary termination without cause, voluntary resignation for good reason, death or permanent disability (each a "Qualifying Termination" and in each case prior to a change in control ("CIC") and prior to the end of the three-year TSR performance period or third EPS performance period):

-- The number of relative TSR performance shares that vest will be a pro rata amount of the target number of such shares based on the completed portion of the performance period. - For any EPS performance period that has ended, the number of EPS performance shares that vest will be based on the target number of such shares and the EPS growth performance multiplier on the date of termination. - For any EPS performance period that has commenced but not ended, the number of EPS performance shares that vest will be a pro rata amount of the target number of such shares based on the completed portion of the performance period.
+- The number of relative TSR performance shares that vest will be a pro rata amount of the target number of such shares based on the completed portion of the performance period. - For any EPS performance period that has ended but for which the Compensation Committee has not yet certified EPS performance, the number of EPS performance shares that vest will be based on the target number of such shares and the EPS Growth performance multiplier on the date of termination. - For any EPS performance period that has commenced but not ended, the number of EPS performance shares that vest will be a pro rata amount of the target number of such shares based on the completed portion of the performance period. - For any EPS Performance Period that has not commenced as of the date of such Qualifying Termination, none of the EPS performance shares that would have been eligible to vest during such performance period will vest.

-Upon a CIC prior to the three-year anniversary of the grant date:
+Upon a CIC prior to the end of the three-year TSR performance period or third EPS performance period, as applicable:

-- The number of relative TSR performance shares that will remain eligible to vest in full on the three-year anniversary of the grant date would be based on the target number of such shares and the relative TSR performance multiplier as of the CIC date. - For any EPS performance period that has ended, the number EPS performance shares that will remain eligible to vest in full on the three-year anniversary of the grant date would be based on the target number of such shares and the EPS growth performance multiplier as of the CIC date. - For any EPS performance period that has not ended, the number of EPS performance shares that will remain eligible to vest in full on the three-year anniversary of the grant date will be the target number of such shares.
+- The number of relative TSR performance shares that will remain eligible to vest in full as of the end of the three-year TSR performance period would be based on the target number of such shares and the relative TSR performance multiplier as of the CIC date. - For any EPS performance period that has ended but for which the Compensation Committee has not yet certified EPS performance, the number of EPS performance shares that will remain eligible to vest as of the end of the third EPS performance period would be based on the target number of such shares and the EPS Growth performance multiplier as of the CIC date. - For any EPS performance period that has not ended, the number of EPS performance shares that will remain eligible to vest as of the end of the third EPS performance period will be the target number of such shares.